 Soft Reset Your FireStick

 Cache, temporary data, damaged files, and you name it; your Amazon FireStick has to deal with tons of operations every second.
-And just like us humans, it requires a fresh start every once in a while.
+And just like humans, it requires a fresh start every once in a while.
 Not doing so can result in power issues like restarting, unexpected shutdowns, apps crashes, etc.

 Are you still facing the issue?
 Try the next fix.